GeorgeMicro/Wiredcraft/README.md

 ### Usage

+1. Create a section called [linux] and put your target hosts underneath
-1. Edit your hosts and make sure your control server can connect the hosts via ssh
+2. make sure your control server can connect the hosts via ssh

-2. Change your working directory to 'ansible_playbooks'
+3. Change your working directory to 'ansible_playbooks'

-3. run `ansible-playbook am2_main.yml`
+4. run `ansible-playbook am2_main.yml`